otavioschwanck/mood-nvim/handbook.md

 # Snippets and autocomplete

-To use snippets, just press <C-j> to expand and <C-j> to move forward and <C-k> to move backwards.
+To use snippets, just press <Tab> to expand and <Tab> to move forward and <S-Tab> to move backwards.

-Use Tab and S-Tab for go forward and backward on the autocomplete list.
+Use C-j and C-k for go forward and backward on the autocomplete list.
 You also can use C-n and C-p.

 To select, just press ENTER.
 To close the suggestions pop-up, press C-e.